-The majority of activities in the field of sport now focus on implementing the Council's Recommendation to promote health-enhancing physical activity (HEPA) in order to encourage the development of effective policies in the Member States.
+The majority of activities in the field of sport now focus on implementing the Council Recommendation on promoting health-enhancing physical activity (HEPA) across sectors in order to encourage the development of effective policies in the Member States.

 A key element of this initiative is a light monitoring framework that takes into account the 2008 EU Physical Activity Guidelines and should help to improve information and data on HEPA levels and policies, as well as strengthening cooperation between stakeholders (such as the EU Member States, the World Health Organization, and civil society).

 In December 2016, the Commission issued a first report on the implementation of that Council Recommendation on HEPA.
 This first report showed several positive developments, including the adoption of many new policies and action plans as well as the strengthening of cross-sector cooperation at national level.
 Country factsheets have been released in cooperation with the World Health Organization as part of the process.
 These country factsheets provide an overview of relevant policies and actions in the EU and serve as a rich source of data for further analysis and exchange of good practices.